ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Gladly, there are enough resources and libraries out there that provide you with lots of ready to use Data Structures, such as `Lists`, `Sets`, `Maps` and so on.
-One of the examples is of course (Google Guava)[https://github.com/google/guava/wiki/ImmutableCollectionsExplained].
+One of the examples is of course [Google Guava](https://github.com/google/guava/wiki/ImmutableCollectionsExplained).
 There are more implementations and examples, although I don't want to endorse either one, so I'll leave it for others.